 Although the legislation is fairly recent, it’s proven to be popular.
-In the wake of its passage, thousands of areas have been qualified as Opportunity Zones throughout the United States and its territories.
+In the wake of its passage, thousands of areas have been qualified as real estate Opportunity Zones throughout the United States and its territories.
 It has the potential to become one of the largest programs with the goal of developing low-income communities.
-A complete list of approved Opportunity Zones can be found in Revenue Bulletin 2018-48 where they’re organized by State, County, and Census Tract.
+A complete list of approved real estate Opportunity Zones can be found in Revenue Bulletin 2018-48 where they’re organized by State, County, and Census Tract.

 As the IRS Opportunity Zone definition suggests, the incentive for investing in a distressed community is preferential tax treatment designed put idle capital into motion in two steps.